angelware-net/Spectre/README.md

 # Spectre

-A lightweight friends list manager for VRChat.
+A friends list manager for VRChat.
 Built on Sveltekit + Tauri.
 Thanks to Tauri, Spectre is cross-platform by default, with mobile support planned for the (very) near future.

 ## Warnings

 This project is largely under development, things may be broken or imperfect!
-I built this project to learn Typescript and Tauri, so go easy on me!

 > [!CAUTION]
 > VRC's official stance on using their API is to use it non-maliciously, Spectre performs no malicious functions, but makes a large number of API calls.
 I am not responsible for your account getting rate-limited or locked.